Naming and etymology

 Skull of a modern lion at Kruger National Park

-fossil is known from Laetoli in Tanzania and is perhaps 3.5 million years old; some scientists have identified the material as Panthera leo.
+The oldest lion-like fossil is known from Laetoli in Tanzania and is perhaps 3.5 million years old; some scientists have identified the material as Panthera leo.
 These records are not well-substantiated, and all that can be said is that they pertain to a Panthera-like felid.
 The oldest confirmed records of Panthera leo in Africa are about 2 million years younger.[9]
 The closest relatives of the lion are the other Panthera species: the tiger, the jaguar and the leopard.
 Morphological and genetic studies reveal that the tiger was the first of these recent species to diverge.
 About 1.9 million years ago the Jaguar branched off the remaining group, which contained ancestors of the leopard and lion.
 The Lion and leopard subsequently separated about 1 to 1.25 million years ago from each other.[10]

 Panthera leo itself evolved in Africa between 1 million and 800,000 years ago before spreading throughout the Holarctic region;[11] It appeared in Europe for the first time 700,000 years ago with the subspecies Panthera leo fossilis at Isernia in Italy.
 From this lion derived the later Cave lion (Panthera leo spelaea), which appeared about 300,000 years ago.
 During the upper Pleistocene the lion spread to North and South America, and developed into Panthera leo atrox, the American lion.[12]
 Lions died out in northern Eurasia and America at the end of the last glaciation, about 10,000 years ago;[13] this may have been secondary to the extinction of megafauna.[14]